brunogoncalvesferreira/news-homepage/README.md

 ## Tecnologias

-Essas forem as tecnologias usadas no projeto
+Essas foram as tecnologias usadas no projeto

 - Html
 - Css